‘AN ADVENTURE IN SPACE AND TIME’

 “One day I shall come back!
-Yes, I shall come back” – William Hartnell, The First Doctor, ‘The Dalek Invasion of Earth’
+Yes, I shall come back!” – William Hartnell as the First Doctor, ‘The Dalek Invasion of Earth’.

 This is ‘An Adventure in Space and Time’, a docu-drama shown on BBC2 on the 21st of November, 2013 to celebrate 50 years of ‘Doctor Who’.
 I watched this very special drama on the night it was shown.
 I enjoyed seeing how the history of ‘Doctor Who’s creation was dramatized before my eyes.